-Draft Policy IB04- Industry & Business Development in the Countryside this as the views of the people living in the countryside have not been considered.
+Draft Policy IB04 - Industry & Business Development in the Countryside

+FODC supports major industrial proposals in the countryside "where it can be demonstrated that it would significantly contribute to the regional economy".
+I am completely opposed to this as the views of the people living in the countryside have not been considered.
 As rural dwellers in the Sperrins AONB, we see ourselves as the custodians of the countryside and have a right to be heard.
-We certainly don't want the Sperrins to become the industrial zone for NI.
+We certainly don't want the Sperrins to become the industrial zone for the North of Ireland.
 Therefore, FODC should oppose any major industrial proposal in the Sperrins AONB.